Mindahi Crescencio Bastida Muñoz

 Director, Original Caretakers

-Bastida Muñoz is a member of the steering committee of the Indigenous Peoples’ Biocultural Climate Change Assessment Initiative, and has served as a delegate to several commissions and summits on indigenous rights and the environment.
-He has written extensively on the relationship between the State and Indigenous Peoples, intercultural education, collective intellectual property rights and associated traditional knowledge, among other topics.
+He serves as the General Coordinator of the Otomi-Toltec Regional Council in Mexico.
+He is a caretaker of the philosophy and traditions of the Otomi-Toltec Peoples, and has been a Ceremonial Officer since 1988.
+Born in San Pedro Tultepec, Mexico State, he holds a PhD in Rural Development by the Universidad Autónoma Metropolitana and a Masters in Political Science by Carleton University.
+Bastida Muñoz has served as a delegate to several commissions and summits on indigenous rights and the environment.
+He has written on the relationship between the State and Indigenous Peoples, intercultural education, sacred sites, collective intellectual property rights and associated traditional knowledge, among other topics.

 From the Blog

 Middle East (Jordan, Palestine and Israel) The Holy Land Living Water event, organized by Unity Earth in collaboration with EcoPeace Middle East and in partnership with the United Religions Initiative, has been a historic journey of spirit, music and ecology.
 The event took place on February 1-7, 2020, and we… Read more

 The process of unification of spiritual leaders around the world is taking place.
 CEE’s Original Caretakers Program Director, Mindahi Bastida recently participated in one such gathering of Indigenous Spiritual Elders of South America & The Abya Yala.
 In order to take the next step among the Latin American peoples, native… Read more

 Tell me about your work with indigenous communities